how2steam/steam-fees-graph-calculator/README.md

-# steam-fees-graph-calculator
+# Steam Market Fees Calculator
- A script that calculates the precentage fee in the steam community market based on a given number.
+This script takes a user-inputted number, calculates the fees associated with the transaction based on the current rates on the Steam Community Market, and then displays the final price after deducting the fees.